Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 	ghci> guitarString E
 	Scale [E,F,F',G,G',A,A',B,C,C',D,D',E,E,F,F',G,G',A,A',B,C,C',D,D',E]

 So what about a complete guitar then?
-A guitar in standard tuning, has 6 string, from thick to thin they are tuned E, A, D, G, B, E:
+A normal guitar, with standard tuning, has 6 strings.
+From thick to thin they are tuned E, A, D, G, B, E:

 	standardTuning :: [Scale Note]
 	standardTuning = map guitarString [E,A,D,G,B,E]